 An IoT solution, when we look at it as a whole, contains more than just applications.
 There are other moving parts — sometimes literally — that need to be secure for the whole thing to be secure:

-- Hardware is everything you can touch, including the keyboard...
-More — By its nature, Hardware is everything you can touch, including the keyboard...
-More has a slower turnaround cycle than Software is the stuff that lives inside your computer; games...
-More, and if a security issue is found in testing, it’s often too late to fix it prerelease.
+- Hardware — By its nature, hardware has a slower turnaround cycle than software, and if a security issue is found in testing, it’s often too late to fix it prerelease.

 - Infrastructure — It is not enough for the code running on the smart gadget itself to be secure; the infrastructure to communicate with the control center and the access to the control center must be secure as well.